winstonchiong/decisionlabucsf.github.io/_posts/2019-10-20-winston-sfn.md

 John Donoghue, Richard Andersen and Zoran Nenadic for co-leading the neuroethics breakouts with me.

-On Saturday we held our [Neuroethics Social](https://www.sfn.org/Meetings/Neuroscience-2019/Sessions-and-Events/SfN-Sponsored-Socials#Neuroethics-Social){:target="\_blank"}.
+On Sunday we held our [Neuroethics Social](https://www.sfn.org/Meetings/Neuroscience-2019/Sessions-and-Events/SfN-Sponsored-Socials#Neuroethics-Social){:target="\_blank"}.
 Khara Ramos and I hosted two brief panels focused on the integration of neuroethics in neuroscience training and careers.
 Our first panel focused on the individual/trainee perspective with a spectrum of panelists at different career